You are here

 For several years Spertus Institute has been classified as an institution under “heightened cash monitoring” by the Department of Education, in connection with its Title IV Federal Student loan program.
 As noted in a recent article in Inside Higher Education, there are a range of reasons why institutions are classified this way and, in fact, some experts have argued that the methodology of calculating such ratios does not provide a full picture of an institution’s financial health.

 Spertus has maintained that its financial ratios were in fact within the acceptable range, because a significant project endowment fund was held for the benefit of Spertus by the Jewish Federation of Metropolitan Chicago as part of the agreements related to the capital campaign in support of the Spertus building project.
 However, since these substantial funds are held by the Jewish Federation and do not appear on Spertus Institute’s audited statements, the Department of Education has been unable to include them when calculating financial ratios.
+We maintain that with the inclusion of these funds Spertus’ financial ratios would fall within the acceptable range as outlined by the Department of Education.

 Dean Phillip Bell